Mortgage Fraud Defense Attorney

 - A man who owned a mortgage company in Florida was sentenced to 133 months in prison after pleading guilty for his involvement in a mortgage fraud scheme.
 According to the plea documents, the man’s company illegally approved hundreds of mortgage applications for individuals who did not qualify for a mortgage.
 After the mortgages were approved, the man’s company sold these mortgages to various financial institutions, making several million dollars in profit.
 The unqualified individuals eventually defaulted on their mortgages causing massive financial losses to the institutions that purchased the mortgages from the man’s company.

 - A woman in Las Vegas was convicted of wire fraud by a federal jury for her role in a mortgage fraud scheme.
 According to evidence presented at trial, the woman was part of a house-flipping ring in Nevada and misrepresented pertinent information on several mortgage applications.
 On these mortgage applications, the woman lied about her income and stated she was going to use the mortgaged properties as her homestead in order to secure more favorable loan terms.
 In reality, the woman sold the mortgaged properties as soon as her loan applications were approved.

 Speak with a Federal Mortgage Fraud Defense Attorney from Oberheiden P.C.

 For more information about the clients we serve or the services we offer, please contact Oberheiden P.C. to arrange a free and confidential initial consultation.
-To schedule a time to speak with one of our federal mortgage fraud defense lawyers, call 888-680-1745 or contact us online today.
+To schedule a time to speak with a white collar crime attorney, call 888-680-1745 or contact us online today.